momori256/momori.dev/content/posts/hands-on-cpp-concurrency.md

 }
 ```

 How many threads are created by the above code?
-Well, it depends. std::async` launches a new thread to execute the funtion immediately or defferes the execution until the result is needed (e.g. `get()` is called).
+Well, it depends. `std::async` can launch a new thread to execute the function immediately or defer the execution until the result is needed (e.g., when `get()` is called).
 If the behavior is not specified, the implementation can choose either way depending on factors such as resource availability and optimization strategies.

 ## Hash Table